watusi/jquery-mobile-iscrollview/README.md

 that if the `refreshOnPageBeforeChange` option is true, then the scroller will *always* be refreshed on `iscroll_pagebeforefresh()`.

-The `context` parameter is passed to any callbacks that you provide.
-You might pass a reference to some object of yours, or you might pass a convenient reference to the iscrollview, so that the callback doesn't have to fish it out of the DOM with a selector and `jqmData()`.

-Each deferred call to `refresh()` overwrites the callback and context values from any previous deferred `refresh()` call for the same iscrollview.
+Each deferred call to `refresh()` overwrites the callback values from any previous deferred `refresh()` call for the same iscrollview.
 This means that you should not use refresh callbacks to modify content, because there is no guarantee that any particular callback will be called - only that the callbacks for the *last* deferred `refresh()` will be called.